-Criteria applicable to the classification, treatment and disposal of radioactive waste are set forth in Technical Guide No. 26, issued in May 1988 by the former Nuclear Safety Authority ENEA/DISP and in the Ministerial Decree of 7 August 2015.
-These rules allow above ground disposal of conditioned very low level waste and LLW and prescribe suitable final disposal solutions (such as deep disposal) for ILW and HLW pending the availability of a geological repository for their disposal.
+Criteria applicable to the classification, treatment and disposal of radioactive waste are set forth in Technical Guide No. 26, issued in May 1987 by the former Nuclear Safety Authority ENEA/DISP and in the Ministerial Decree of 7 August 2015.
+These rules allow near-surface disposal of conditioned VLLW and LLW and prescribe suitable long-term storage for ILW and HLW pending the availability of a geological repository for their disposal.
 Solid waste is treated (e.g. supercompaction, fusion, incineration) and suitably conditioned with mortar in cylindrical or prismatic steel containers.
-Liquid very low level waste, LLW and ILW are homogeneously grouted with mortar in cylindrical containers.
+Liquid waste is homogeneously grouted with mortar in cylindrical containers.
 Before disposal, the resulting packages are suitable for above ground storage.

 Part of the radioactive waste in Italy was produced during the operation of the nuclear installations connected to the national nuclear power programme.
-Another significant amount of waste will result from decommissioning activities, as well as from the return of ILW and HLW from reprocessing of spent nuclear fuel.
+Another significant amount of waste will result from decommissioning activities, as well as from the return of ILW and HLW from reprocessing of spent nuclear fuel abroad.

-In addition, some radioactive waste requiring management is produced by R&D, medical and industrial uses.
+In addition, some radioactive waste requiring management is annually produced by institutional activities like R&D, medical and industrial uses.

 At present, almost all the waste generated by the operation of nuclear installations is stored on the same site where it was produced.

 In February 2008, the Minister of Economic Development appointed a committee with representatives from ministries, regions, the former Nuclear Safety Authority ISPRA (now ISIN) and ENEA with a mandate to define the procedures for identifying suitable areas and for selecting a national site for hosting a national repository for radioactive waste.
 This committee issued a report in September 2008.

-More recently, Legislative Decree No. 31 of 2010 establishes the new procedure for the localization and construction of the National Repository for very low level waste and LLW disposal and long term storage of ILW and HLW.
+More recently, Legislative Decree No. 31 of 2010 establishes the new procedure for the localization and construction of the National Repository for VLLW and LLW disposal and long term storage of ILW and HLW.
 The decree assigns SOGIN responsibility for the construction and operation of the repository as well as for selecting and proposing suitable areas for its localization, based upon criteria established by the IAEA and the Nuclear Safety Authority.

-The steps to be taken in order to realize a national storage facility are described below, together with the time frames to perform each of them.
+The steps to be taken in order to realize a national repository are described below, together with the time frames to perform each of them.

-After the publication of the SOGIN proposal of a National Map of Potentially Suitable Areas (CNAPI) and the preliminary design of the repository, a period for public consultation is foreseen followed by a national workshop organized by SOGIN involving the national Government and local administrations of the areas in question.
+After the publication of the SOGIN proposal of a National Map of Potentially Suitable Areas (CNAPI) and the preliminary design of the repository, a period for public consultation is foreseen followed by a national workshop organized by SOGIN involving the national Government and local administrations of the potentially suitable areas.

-Once the Map of the Suitable Areas (CNAI) is approved by the competent authorities, SOGIN will invite the regions involved to express their interest within 60 days.
-Once at least one region shows interest, SOGIN will investigate the site extensively and within 15 months it will submit a siting proposal to the Minister of Economic Development.
-A one step licence is envisaged (i.e. the authorization is given for construction, operation and closure).
+Once the Map of the Suitable Areas (CNAI) is approved by the competent authorities, within 60 days SOGIN will invite the regions involved to express their interest to host the repository.
+Once at least one region shows interest, SOGIN will investigate the site extensively and within 15 months it will submit a siting proposal to the Minister of Ecological Transition.
+A one step licence is envisaged (i.e. the authorization is given for construction and operation).

-In the event no region expresses interest, SOGIN will foster bilateral negotiations with the regions hosting suitable areas to find at least one candidate and submit to the Minister of Economic Development the list of candidate regions.
+In the event no region expresses interest, SOGIN will foster bilateral negotiations with the regions hosting suitable areas to find at least one candidate and submit to the Minister of Ecological Transition the list of candidate regions.
 If no agreement is reached with one of these regions, within 30 days an interinstitutional committee will be created, with the participation of representatives from different ministries and regions, having the task of reaching an agreement with one of the interested regions.
-In case of no agreement within 60 days, a Decree of the President of the Republic will force an agreement with one of the interested regions.
+In case of no agreement within 60 days, a Decree of the President of the Republic will force the achievement of an agreement with one of the interested regions.

 While waiting for a national repository site to become available, the radioactive waste will continue to be stored in the nuclear installations of origin.
 Interventions are in progress to enhance the safety level of waste by implementing specific treatment and conditioning projects and by refurbishing existing buildings or utilizing authorized new interim storage facilities on-site, in order to ensure temporary storage capacity for waste resulting from preliminary decommissioning activities.